Projects per year

 David's innovations in measurement are contributing to a wide range of applications, many of critical importance in understanding the molecular science which underpins healthcare.
-He applies his research to biomolecular structure and dynamics down to the single molecule level; melanin structure, photophysics and melanoma; fluorescence guided surgery; glucose sensing for diabetes; aggregation leading to fibrils e.g. beta-amyloid and Alzheimer’s disease; gold nanoparticle photophysics and its application to sensing, imaging and fluid biopsy and 1-10 nm nanoparticle metrology.
+In recent years his research has focused on biomolecular structure and dynamics down to the single molecule level; melanin structure, photophysics and melanoma; fluorescence guided surgery; glucose sensing for diabetes; aggregation leading to fibrils e.g. beta-amyloid and Alzheimer’s disease; gold nanoparticle photophysics and its application to sensing, imaging and fluid biopsy and 1-10 nm nanoparticle metrology.
 A list of David's publications is available.

 His contributions have been recognised internationally through numerous awards and appointments.
+In 2017 David was awarded the HORIBA Lifetime Achievement Award for 40 years innovation in TCSPC with the Institute of Physics Dennis Gabor Medal and Prize for pioneering the UK fluorescence lifetime industry following in 2020.
 In 2019 IBH was awarded the Institute of Physics Business Innovation Award for the development of the FLIMera multiplexed TCSPC molecular movie camera.
-Previously IBH won SMART, SPUR, John Logie Baird and Millennium awards for innovation.
-In 2017 David received the HORIBA Lifetime Achievement Award for 40 years of innovation in TCSPC with the Institute of Physics Dennis Gabor Medal and Prize for pioneering the UK fluorescence lifetime industry following in 2020.
+Previously IBH won SMART, SPUR, John Logie Baird and Millennium awards for innovation and has sponsored UK university research over two decades.

 David is a Fellow of Scotland's National Academy, the Royal Society of Edinburgh, the Institute of Physics and the Royal Society of Chemistry.
 Since 2002 he has been the Visiting Professor of Applied Physics at the Czech Technical University in Prague.
 In 1998-99 he held the Sir C V Raman Endowment Chair at the University of Madras and in 2000 Visiting Professor at Kyoto Institute of Technology.
 In 2014 he was appointed to the Green Honors Chair in Physics at Texas Christian University in Fort Worth.
 He has held research fellowships from the Royal Society, the Nuffield Foundation and the Japanese Society for the Promotion of Science.